• Home

 Shared values and sustainable lifestyle

-Each attached or single family home has traditional amenities, including a private kitchen.
+Each home has traditional amenities, including a private kitchen.
 Shared spaces typically feature a common house, which may include a large kitchen and dining area, laundry, and recreational spaces.
 Shared outdoor space may include parking, walkways, open space, and gardens.
 Neighbors also share resources like tools and lawnmowers.

-Households have independent incomes and private lives, but neighbors collaboratively plan and manage community activities and shared spaces.
+Households have independent incomes and private lives, while actively collaborating on community activities and using shared spaces.
 The legal structure is typically an HOA, Condo Association, or Housing Cooperative.

 Community activities feature regularly-scheduled shared meals, meetings, and workdays.
-Neighbors gather for parties, games, movies, or other events.
-Cohousing makes it easy to form clubs, organize child and elder care, and carpool.
+Neighbors gather for celebrations, parties, games, movies, or other events.
+Cohousing makes it easy to form clubs, organize child and elder care and carpool.

 Common Characteristics of Cohousing